frederic-perez/AmE-dictionary/data/dictionary.md

 __fall into place__
 __fall off the back of a truck__ _idiom_ Of goods or merchandise, to be acquired by illegal or dubious means; to come into (someone's) possession without being paid for.
 __fall out of love__
-__fall out__ _idiom_ :dart: __5__ To have one's relationship with someone completely diminished, typically due to an argument or unpleasant incident. _Apparently, Gina fell out with Dave last week, and now they're not talking to each other at all._
+__fall out__ _idiom_ :dart: __5__ To have one’s relationship with someone completely diminished, typically due to an argument or unpleasant incident. _Apparently, Gina fell out with Dave last week, and now they're not talking to each other at all._
 __fall over__ _v_
 __fall short__ _idiom_ :seven: __1__ To fail to attain a specified amount, level, or degree: _an athlete whose skill fell far short of expectations._ __2__ To prove inadequate: _Food supplies fell short._
-__fallacious__ _adj_ Intended to deceive. _Syn_ deceitful, fraudulent _In his closing argument, the prosecutor entreated the jurors not to fall for the defendant's fallacious testimony._
+__fallacious__ _adj_ Intended to deceive. _Syn_ deceitful, fraudulent _In his closing argument, the prosecutor entreated the jurors not to fall for the defendant’s fallacious testimony._
 __fallacy__ _n_ :four::hammer: _The lump of coding fallacy._
 __fallback__ _The fallback option._
 __fallible__ _adj_ :four::mega::hammer: _Managers are as fallible as the rest of us._
 __falloff__
-__fallout__ _n informal_ :nine::m: Side-effects; secondary consequences. _The fallout from the release of the emails threatened to undermine Mr. Christie's carefully cultivated image._ _The Fukushima fallout._
+__fallout__ _n informal_ :nine::m: Side-effects; secondary consequences. _The fallout from the release of the emails threatened to undermine Mr. Christie’s carefully cultivated image._ _The Fukushima fallout._
 __fallow ground__
 __fallow__ :two::hammer:
 __false friend__
-__false modesty__ _idiom_ A vain or hypocritical pretense of holding a low or humble opinion of oneself, one's abilities, or one's circumstance so as to encourage others to say the opposite.
+__false modesty__ _idiom_ A vain or hypocritical pretense of holding a low or humble opinion of oneself, one’s abilities, or one’s circumstance so as to encourage others to say the opposite.
 __falsify__ _v_ Tamper, with the purpose of deception. _Syn_ fudge, fake, misrepresent, wangle, manipulate, cook _The researcher was tempted to falsify his data in order to secure funding for his study._
 __falter__ _v_
 __faltered__ _v_
 __fame__ _v_
-__famed__ _adj_ Something that's famed is very well-known, or famous.
-Your dad's famed brownies are the highlight of every bake sale in town.
+__famed__ _adj_ Something that’s famed is very well-known, or famous.
+Your dad’s famed brownies are the highlight of every bake sale in town.
 __familiar__ _adj_ :two::hammer: _I’m not familiar with it._ _No, I’m not familiar._
 __family plot__ _n_ _She will be laid to rest in the family plot at Bethesda Cemetery._
 __famine__ _n_ :two::hammer: _It could be feasst or famine._